Zeta Functions and the (Linear) Logic of Markov Processes: Abstract

 \section{Abstract}

-In a series of papers, Seiller introduced models of linear logic known as "Interaction Graphs".
-These models generalise Girard's various geometry of interaction constructions, providing a unifying framework for those.
-In this work, we exhibit how these models can be understood mathematically through a cocycle property satisfied by zeta functions of dynamical systems.
-Focussing on probabilistic models, we then explain how the notion of graphings used in the models captures a natural class of Markov processes.
-We further extend previous constructions to provide a model of second-order linear logic as a type system over the set of all (discrete-time) sub-Markov processes.
+The author introduced models of linear logic known as \enquote{Interaction Graphs} which generalise Girard's various Geometry of Interaction constructions.
+In this work, we establish how these models essentially rely on a deep connection between zeta functions and the execution of programs, expressed as a cocycle.
+This is first shown in the simple case of graphs, before being lifted to dynamical systems.
+Focussing on probabilistic models, we then explain how the notion of graphings used in Interaction Graphs captures a natural class of sub-Markov processes.
+We then extend the realisability constructions and the notion of zeta functions to provide a realisability model of second-order linear logic over the set of all (discrete-time) sub-Markov processes.

-Denotational semantics were introduced by Scott \cite{ScottOutline} as a mathematical theory of computation.
-This so-called theory of domains provided many insights and applications, as well as open questions, such as the question of \emph{full abstraction}.
-It is in fact a categorification of the notion of domains\footnote{Which turned out to be a quantitative version of Berry's dI-domains \cite{berry1978stable}, see also the appendix of \cite{GirardSystemF} for the connexion with coherence spaces.} \cite{FoncteurAnalytiques} that lead Girard to the discovery of linear logic \cite{ll}.
-However, right after his seminal paper introducing Linear Logic \cite{ll}, Girard proposed a research programme \cite{towards} aimed at developing a new semantic approach, which we call here "dynamic semantics".

-The motivations for this programme was adequately modelling the dynamics of proof normalisation (cut-elimination), which through the Curry-Howard correspondence amounts to adequately modelling the dynamics of program execution (in lambda-calculus).
-Indeed, whereas denotational semantics identifies both a proof $\pi$ -- or equivalently a program $P$ applied to an input $n$ -- and its normal form $\rho$ -- equivalently, the result of the computation $P(n)$, Girard's aim was to model both $\pi$ and $\rho$ as different objects, together with a mathematical operation -- called execution -- computing $\rho$ from $\pi$.
-As such, a model satisfying Girard's expectations would correctly model not only programs and data, but also the dynamic process of program execution.